 - Once the dough has risen, it will have lots of little bubbles and be wobbly like a jelly.

 - Scrape it onto a lightly floured work surface.
-Lightly flour your hands and fold the dough over on itself for 5-6 times.
+Lightly flour your hands, then fold the dough over on itself 5-6 times.
 Roughly form a dough ball.
 Instead of using your hands, fold and form the dough using a bench scraper.

-- Measure out a large piece of parchment paper, large enough to transfer with the dough in the Dutch oven or casserole.
-Sprinkle a large pinch of flour on the center of the parchment paper and place the dough ball on it.
+- Measure out a large piece of parchment paper, large enough to transfer the dough to the Dutch oven or casserole.
+Sprinkle a large pinch of flour in the center of the parchment paper and place the dough ball on it.

-- Grab the parchment from each end to pick up the dough and transfer it to a large bowl.
+- Grab the parchment at each end to lift the dough and transfer it to a large bowl.
 Cover the dough loosely with plastic wrap and rest for 30 minutes.

 Preheating The Oven and Pot